DtxdF/AppJail/README.md

 appjail quick myjail jng="myjail jext" overwrite start
 ```

 `myjail` is the name used for the links and `jext` is the interface that will be attached to the bridge.
-In the above example, `jng` will create a node called `ng0_myjail` and a bridge called `jextbridge`.
+In the above example, `jng` will create a node named `ng0_myjail` and a bridge named `jextbridge`.

 **Note**: You need to install the `jng` script before using this option.
 Run `install -m 555 /usr/share/examples/jails/jng /usr/local/bin/jng` to install it.